aamjallow1/wizard/README.md

 `src/lib/prompts.ts` demonstrates how to wrap a deterministic fence around a chaotic process.
 Every wizard session gets the same prompt, tailored to the specific files in the project.

 These prompts are channeled using `src/utils/query.ts` to an LLM interface we host.
-This gives us more control: we can be certain of the model version and provider which interprets the prompts and modifies the files.
+This gives us more control: we can be certain of the model version and provider which interpret the prompts and modifies the files.
 This way, we can find the right tools for the job and again, apply them consistently.

 When we make improvements, these are available instantly to all users of the wizard, no training delays or other ambiguity.